-Ian Bristow was in private practice for seven years, qualifying as a Chartered Certified Accountant in 1992.
-In 1994, he joined Brentapac UK Plc until it was sold in 1994.
+lan Bristow was in private practice for seven years, qualifying as a Chartered Certified Accountant in 1992.
+In 1994, he joined Brentapac UK plc until it was sold in 1994.
 He went on to co-found Symphony in 1995 and has been Finance Director/Chief Financial Officer and Company Secretary of the Group since inception.
+Ian's continued experience with Symphony, as an AIM listed company with the many financial and governance requirements that are required, continues to build as the Group develops.